Dushess/PD2map_CapitolSavingsBank/README.md

 + 4th objective: patching Bain to the phone (same 1 second) and he gonna make a call to GenSec to inform about unplanned urge to open up the vault.
 Reason is 'big client' with a deposit injection, want to do it today, and TSU is not have enough space already for his stack of cash.
 Asks GenSec to move planned time a day early.
 Then we recieving clearance and new opening time(basically useless info for gameplay, might be complicated and low important to implement).
 Dialogue proceeds and ends as written in scripts file.
 Random variations are free.
 + 5th objective: same activating timelock with cards and search for door codes.
-+ 6th objective: wait for timelock and then after thermal drill finished -- open up the door with main handle (1 second action).
++ 6th objective: wait for timelock and then enter the codes on drums (12 seconds action).
+Next open up the door with main handle (1 second action).
+  + in loud no codes intersction, after thermal drill finished you can interact the handle.
 + 7th objective: secure the loot and escape.

 TECHNICAL DATA: